Charles W. Nash: Legacy

-Nash is best remembered for responding to public demand by building smaller, more economical and affordable cars.
-Nash Motors was successful in marketing cars to America's middle class.
+Nash is best remembered for responding to public demand by building smaller, more economical, and affordable cars.
+Nash Motors successfully marketed cars to America's middle class.
 Charles Nash is also recognized for lean operations in business that included scheduling production and material orders closely, carrying a small inventory, and having flexibility in meeting the changing market needs during the economic turmoil of the 1920s and 1930s.
 Nash is also credited with developing the straight-line conveyor belt assembly system that he first introduced at the Durant-Dort Carriage Company factory.

 Charles W. Nash's achievements by 1926 were characterized as a genuine success story: